Published 25th August 2020

-In short they represent something unique, something that isn’t mutually interchangeable.
+In short, they represent something unique, something that isn’t mutually interchangeable.

 The first example of Non-Fungible Tokens was through a project called CRYPTOPUNKS.
-This enabled users to sell, buy and store 10,000 unique collectible characters with the proof of ownership being stored on the Ethereum Blockchain.
+This enabled users to sell, buy and store 10,000 unique collectable characters with the proof of ownership being stored on the Ethereum Blockchain.

 Decentralised Art and Collections

 Artists often have problems proving the authenticity of their work, especially with digital art.
 However, the use of the Blockchain and NFT’s can help solve this problem.
-Currently an artist may publish their artwork on their website, social media or a blogging site, however this doesn’t prove ownership, many of these platforms often don’t even offer a reliable date stamp.
+Currently, an artist may publish their artwork on their website, social media or a blogging site, however, this doesn’t prove ownership, many of these platforms often don’t even offer a reliable date stamp.

-However, through the use of Blockchain and NFT’s artists can upload their art to a website which adds these details to the Blockchain.
+However, through the use of Blockchain and NFT’s artists can upload their art to a website that adds these details to the Blockchain.
 This means that the author’s details and authenticity of the art can be stored on the tamperproof and secure Blockchain.
 As everything is recorded on a public ledger it becomes possible to trace the art to the owner and the first date it was published.

-KnownOrigin is a platform which allows artists to showcase and sell their rare digital artwork and collectables.
+KnownOrigin is a platform that allows artists to showcase and sell their rare digital artwork and collectables.
 Previously, buying art had very high entry barriers for everyday people, as proving authenticity without an art expert is extremely difficult.
 However, through the use of KnownOrigin users can easily identify the authentic owner and have confidence in their purchase.